-- The winter cycle typically involves several options, including calls to focus on topics of interest in EMSL's science areas (Large-Scale EMSL Research), use multiple facilities (as part of the Facilities Integrating Collaborations for User Science program, or FICUS), or team with EMSL scientists on larger projects (Research Campaigns).
-Projects typically have an award duration of up to 24 months. - The summer cycle is targeted toward exploratory research in topics of interest in EMSL's research program that can be accomplished in 9 months.
+- The winter cycle typically involves several options, including calls to focus on topics of interest in EMSL's Science Areas (Large-Scale EMSL Research), use multiple facilities (as part of FICUS), or team with EMSL scientists on larger projects (Research Campaigns).
+Projects typically have an award duration of up to 24 months.
+Projects are reviewed after 1 year and can be closed because of inadequate progress and/or communication from the PI team. - The summer cycle is targeted toward exploratory research in topics of interest in EMSL's research program that can be accomplished in 9 months.
 This cycle may also be used to target the call to certain audiences or groups of researchers.

-Both cycles encourage proposals that couple experiments with modeling or simulation, and proposals are awarded time on a full or partial fiscal-year basis.
+Both cycles encourage proposals that couple experiments with modeling or simulation, and proposals are awarded time on a full or partial FY basis.
 These proposals receive priority access to instrument time and receive the bulk of EMSL-funded staff support to work with the research team.

-For applications to the annual calls, an initial Letter of Intent (LOI) must be submitted before a full proposal, and full proposals may only be submitted by invitation.
+For applications to the annual calls, an initial letter of intent (LOI) must be submitted before a full proposal, and full proposals may only be submitted by invitation.